funcompbio/practical3/practical3.md

         commit 6ad741d9bb260144bad2be3f533ab7ade47111ab
         Author: [rcastelo] <[robert.castelo@upf.edu]>
         Date:   Thu Oct 7 18:30:43 2021 +0200
-        &nbsp;&nbsp;

         First commit.
         ```
-    Then, check out the file from the commit that deleted it as follows:
+    Then, check out the file from the commit that deleted it using the
+    command `git checkout commithash~1 -- removedfilename`:

         ```
         $ git checkout 1233328491018e328b7c132fdce0b2e84ce5228d~1 -- comarques_setmanal.csv
         $ ls
-        catalunya_setmanal.csv  catalunya_setmanal_head.csv  comarques_setmanal.csv
+        catalunya_setmanal.csv            catalunya_setmanal_head.csv
+        catalunya_setmanal_geriatric.csv  comarques_setmanal.csv
         ```
     Finally, you should stage and commit the recovered file since it will
     appear to Git as a new file: